javascript-tutorial/en.javascript.info/5-network/12-server-sent-events/article.md

 - Messages are delimited with double line breaks `\n\n`.
 - To send a line break `\n`, we can immediately one more `data:` (3rd message above).

-In practice, complex messages are usually sent JSON-encoded, so line-breaks are encoded within them.
+In practice, complex messages are usually sent JSON-encoded.
+Line-breaks are encoded as `\n` within them, so multiline `data:` messages are not necessary.

 For instance: